 Each Series of the Bonds is secured under a separate and distinct Indenture.
-The security provided under one Indenture does not provide security for a different Series of Bonds.
-The following are summaries of certain provisions of the Series 2018C Bond Indenture and the Series 2018D Bond Indenture, respectively, and does not purport to be complete or definitive and is qualified in its entirety by the Series 2018C Bond Indenture and the Series 2018D Bond Indenture, respectively, to which reference is made for a complete statement of the provisions and contents thereof.
+The security provided under one Indenture does not provide security for a different Series of Bonds, unless and only to the extent of pledged revenues secured on a parity basis.
+The following is a composite summary of certain provisions of the Series 2018A Bonds and Series 2018B Bonds Indentures, does not purport to be complete or definitive and is qualified in its entirety by the Series 2018A Bonds and Series 2018B Bonds Indentures to which reference is made for a complete statement of the provisions and contents thereof.
 The discussion herein is qualified by such reference.
-Copies of the Series 2018C Bond Indenture and the Series 2018D Bond Indenture are on file with the Trustee.
+Copies of the Series 2018A Bonds and Series 2018B Bonds Indentures are on file with the Trustee.